Thursday, July 11, 2019

 - What are managers’ outlooks for the region in 2019 and beyond into 2020?

 In recent years, Japanese private equity has firmly been in the spotlight.
 At all stages of the market, private equity investors have demonstrated an ability to identify the right targets in the right industries, added value, and delivered attractive exits.
 Naturally, with interest so high, fund sizes have increased and competition has intensified.
 Moving forward, fund managers must remain disciplined and have clearly defined strategies to ensure continued success in the market.
-Our panel of experts will share their views on how Japan can keep the momentum going.

 Networking coffee break